-y{ijk} denotes the outcome y for a worker i, in year k=t-l.
-The worker is in firm j in l and l+1. α_i are person fixed effects.
-X{it} are several control variables.36 $\mathbf{1}\{t-l=k\}$ are indicators for period k. β_k are the coefficients on the indicator for 5 years before treatment (k=-4 to k=0) and the 5 years after treatment (k=1 to k=5).
-The coefficients of interest are $\beta_k^{Treated}$.
+$y{ijk}$ denotes the outcome y for a worker i, in year k=t-l.
+The worker is in firm j in l and l+1. $\alpha_i$ are person fixed effects. $X{it}$ are several control variables. $^{43}$ $\mathbf{1}\{t-l=k\}$ are indicators for period k. $\beta_k$ are the coefficients on the indicator for 5 years before treatment (k=-4 to k=0) and the 5 years after treatment (k=1 to k=5).
+The coefficients of interest are $\beta_k^{Treated}$ .
 These denote the average treatment effect of outsourcing on remaining workers in year k=t-l. k=0 is the year before OL outsourcing, and $\beta_0^{Treated}$ is normalized to zero.
 To address the possibility of serial correlation, as discussed by Bertrand, Duflo, and Mullainathan (2004), standard errors are clustered at the level of treatment-the k=0 firm.
 Because workers are matched exactly on year to the untreated control group there is no variation in treatment timing-all workers treatments occur between k=0 and k=1.
 As a result, there is no concern about negative weighting due to variation in treatment timing.
 (Borusyak and Jaravel, 2018; Sun and Abraham, 2020; Chaisemartin and D'Haultfoeuille, 2020).

 I also test heterogeneity in the treatment effects.
 To do so, I include interaction terms between treatment status, the relative time indicators, and a given covariate.
-For all estimates of heterogeneity I report $\beta_5^{Treated}$ -the treatment effect at k = 5 for each group.37
+For all estimates of heterogeneity I report $\beta_5^{Treated}$ -the treatment effect at k=5 for each group.

 The inclusion of person-level fixed effects accounts for differences in means across workers.
-As discussed in Section 5.5, Assumption 3 is that treated and control group workers are on similar trends in outcomes.
+As discussed in Section 5.2, Assumption 3 is that treated and control group workers are on similar trends in outcomes.
 But for the outsourcing events, the trend in outcomes would have been similar.
 The dynamic difference-in-differences design allows for examination of pre-trends to directly examine whether this assumption is true in the pre-period.
 In all instances there is no evidence of a difference in pre-trends.

 I also examine the effect of outsourcing on firm-level data.
 In order to do this, I retain the panel firms from the matched sample.
-These firms are then linked to firm-specific measures of inequality, occupational specificity, sales, collective bargaining, and other outcomes.
-Firms with multiple treatments are considered as separate firms for the purpose of this analysis.38 The effect of outsourcing on these firm-specific measures is estimated by the following equation.
+These firms are then linked to firm-specific measures of inequality, occupational specificity, sales, collective bargaining, and other information.
+Firms with multiple treatments are considered

-36In my preferred specification, controls include age and its square interacted with education and gender.
-In Appendix B provides the results without these controls, and they are similar in sign, significance, and magnitude.
+&lt;sup>43In my preferred specification, controls include age and its square interacted with education and gender.
+In Appendix A provides the results without these controls, and they are similar in sign, significance, and magnitude.

-37I cannot observe certain control group bargaining agreements or workers' rank within the firm.
-In those instances, I create a new treatment variable which denotes whether the worker is in the control, or in one of the separate treated groups.
+&lt;sup>44I cannot observe certain control group bargaining agreements or workers' rank within the firm.
+In those instances, I create a new treatment variable which denotes whether the the worker is in the control, or in one of the separate treated groups.
 This effectively compares the outcomes of workers in the treated subgroups (i.e. bargaining agreement vs. no agreement) relative to the full set of control group workers.